appgate/sdp-prom-monitoring/README.md

          target_label: target
 ```

-* create htpasswd users:
-   * `htpasswd -c htapass/grafana_users admin`
-   * `htpasswd -c htapass/prometheus_users admin`
-   * `htpasswd -c htapass/conkolla_users admin`
-   * `htpasswd -c htapass/traefik_users admin`

-If you want to use a single htpasswd file, then create symlinks to it with the path and name as listed above.

 ### Alert rules and alert manager
 There are just a few alerts defined in `prometheus/alert.rules`.
 The alerts are to notify about the system/instances/nodes and are not related to AppGate.
 Alerts are shown in a dedicated dashboard in grafana, deployed when provisioned.